 Pachamama began when in 1990 we started trading goods from the Andean Mountains of South America, the inspiration for our name which translates as "Earth Mother" from Quechua the ancient language of the Incas.
-Since 1996 we have also been trading in handmade wool and cotton products from Nepal.
+Since 1996 we began trading in handmade wool clothing, accessories and homeware made in Nepal.

 Since those early days Pachamama has developed strong and sustainable relationships with our suppliers based on mutual respect for all links in the chain of production - from sourcing and collecting raw materials to designing and marketing finished products.
 We have been loyal to our original philosophy and have been working with some of the same producers for 20 years - ensuring continuous and solid economic and social growth for a large number of people.

 At a time when the high streets of most towns and cities are populated by the same chain stores, selling the same mass produced clothes, it is our aim to help our customers express their individuality by offering them something a little different.